-The root of the host directory also contains scripts for unpacking packed signals which can be captured using the controls described in the signal routing section of this document.
+The root of the host directory also contains scripts for unpacking packed signals which can be captured using the controls described in the Signal Routing and Scaling section of the XVF3615 user guide.

 Instructions for building the host utilities from the source are also provided in the same directory.
-The source files for the host utilities are contained in the src sub-directory allowing building, modification or integration into other projects.
+The source files for the host utilities are contained in the $\mathtt{src}$ sub-directory allowing building, modification or integration into other projects.